jdah/minecraft-weekend/README.md

 - GLFW `lib/glfw/src/libglfw3.a`
 - libnoise `lib/noise/libnoise.a`

-All of the above have their own Makefile under their respective subdirectory.
+All of the above have their own Makefile under their respective subdirectory and can be built with `$make libs`.
+If libraries are not found, ensure that submodules have been cloned.

 ###### Windows